EEE-ELEC2645/EEE-ELEC2645.github.io/index.md

 All the material needed for assessment will be described on this site, but no one resource can teach you all of `C` or how best to use it in all situations.
 The following are other places you can look that I have gone through myself

-- [w3schools](https://www.w3schools.com/c/index.php) - covers the basics well and you can run the code online
+- [w3schools](https://www.w3schools.com/c/index.php) - covers the basics well and you can run the code online, but the explanations can be a bit limited
-- [learn-c](https://www.learn-c.org/) - has short exercises after each topic which I like
+- [learn-c](https://www.learn-c.org/) - has short exercises after each topic which I like, some it is not so relevant for Embedded
+- [tutorials point C standard library](https://www.tutorialspoint.com/c_standard_library/index.htm) - Has detailed examples for each function.
+Note their online C compiler has problems with using `math.h`, their [general C course](https://www.tutorialspoint.com/cprogramming/index.htm) I personally find a bit too wordy and some of the explanations are a bit confusing